msvalina/msvalina.github.io/content/gnucash-btc.rst

 In current form build.sh only builds debian source package.
 It doesn't compile GnuCash itself.
-To build it for local use and testing run container with bash and issue after runing build.sh
+To build it for local use and testing run container with bash and issue after running build.sh

 .. code-block:: shell

     cd ppa_builddir
     dpkg-buildpackage --build=binary

-How long will I maintaine PPA?
+How long will I maintain PPA?
 ===============================

 I will maintain it as long as I use GnuCash.
 I used it for last 5